Zenkei Sangha

 Jana

-Rev Jana Drakka started teaching Harm Reduction and ordained two priests to continue working towards opening new paths.
+Reverend Jana Drakka started teaching Harm Reduction and ordained two priests: Priest Joko Mira Ingram and Priest Shishin Ben, to continue working towards opening new paths.
+They have since been joined by Myo Jo Ji Shin Don, Doug Jacobson, Oshin Jenings, and Countless others.